 Want to support people with ataxia?
 Have skills you think we could use?
 We’d love to hear from you.
 Get in touch with our InControl team at firstname.lastname@example.org to enquire about volunteering opportunities.

 DRPLA Support Facebook group

 This group is specifically for anyone who is affected by the rare type of ataxia - Dentatorubral-pallidoluysian atrophy (DRPLA).
-Email email@example.com to be invited to the group.
+Send us a request using this link Ataxia UK DRPLA support group (facebook.com)

 AOA2 Support Facebook group

 If you are affected by Ataxia with Oculomotor Apraxia Type 2 (AOA2), this group share experiences with each other and offers support.
-Email firstname.lastname@example.org for an invite.
+Send us a request using this link AOA2 Support Group (facebook.com)

 Parents of children with ataxia Facebook group

 Talk to other parents for advice and tips about children living with ataxia.
-Email email@example.com to be invited to the group.
+Email email@example.com for an invite.